 Last weekend I cooked Sunday lunch for the family.
 But it wasn’t just any Sunday lunch, oh no. It was the ultimate autumnal stew recipe, with the flakiest beef and the tastiest gravy you’ve ever tried.
 And it only took 30 minutes to cook.
 How?
-I used a pressure cooker for the first time and boy was I impressed.
+I used a pressure cooker (that I was kindly gifted) for the first time and boy was I impressed.
 Of course, if you don’t have a pressure cooker, you can let this stew blip away in the oven or you could even load it into your slow cooker for a few hours.
 Either way, the flavours will be just as amazing and will be a real treat for all the family to enjoy.
 Here’s the recipe I used:Ingredients: 1.2kg beef, 60g plain flour, 3 crushed cloves of garlic, 2 tablespoons of tomato puree, 2 diced red peppers, 2 diced onions, 200g sliced mushrooms, 4 sliced carrots, 2 tablespoons of fresh (or dried) thyme, 1 can of Guinness, salt and pepper, olive oil, served with mashed potato.Step 1.
 Turn on the pressure cooker and use it as a pan to sauté the onions, peppers, garlic and mushrooms in a little olive oil until softened.
 Set aside.Step 2.
 Put the flour and seasoning into a freezer bag and add the beef.
 Seal and shake the beef around in the bag until coated with a thin layer of flour.

 Step 5.
 Add the carrots, fresh or dried thyme and pour over a whole can of Guinness.Step 6.
 Turn the pressure cooker onto ‘stew’ setting for 30 minutes.
 If you’re cooking in the oven, test the beef after an a hour and a half – it should flake apart and have no chewy fat left.Step 7.
 Season to taste and serve with mashed potato and a sprinkling of fresh thyme leaves.Let me know if you try this recipe for yourself and which method you use to cook it by leaving me a comment below.
 I used the Pressure King Pro cooker from Debenhams for the first time and this is a recipe from the recipe book that comes with the machine.
 I’m so pleased I tried it out because it took considerably less time to cook the stew than in an oven or using my slow cooker.
 Plus, the inner pan was big enough to cook for 6 people easily.
 In fact, you can see from these photos that I could have fit even more stew in that pan and it wouldn’t have been a problem.
 Let me know if you have any top tips or great recipes for pressure cookers that I can try.
 I’ve seen a YouTube video where someone cooks a whole chicken in one of these pressure cookers so I’d love to give that a go!